Our Services > Sustainability Programs > Protecting Pollinators > Protecting Pollinators

 Participate in Community Science:

-The Town has been taking part in the Empire State Native Pollinator Survey (ESNPS) since 2019.
+The Town took part in the Empire State Native Pollinator Survey (ESNPS) since from 2019 to 2021.
 This project created by the NY Natural Heritage Program in partnership with the Department of Environmental Conservation aims to determine the conservation status of a wide array of native insect pollinators throughout New York.
-The Town surveys for pollinators by taking pictures of bees, flies, butterflies, moths and beetles that are seen at Clark Botanic Garden and some of its other parks where pollinator gardens were created.
-Then these are submitted to the ESNPS on iNaturalist.
-You can participate by taking photos of pollinators and submitting them to the project too!
+The Town surveyed for pollinators by taking pictures of bees, flies, butterflies, moths and beetles that were seen at Clark Botanic Garden and some of its other parks' pollinator gardens.
+Then these were submitted to the ESNPS on iNaturalist.